 Learning to write numbers is one of several preliminary stages that prepare you to play in the world of mathematics.
 First we learn the meaning of numbers, then we learn to recognize numbers, we learn to write them, and in the meantime we also learn to use them: add, subtract, multiply and divide.
 After that, it's time for the rest.

-Math aids - numbers for kids
+Teaching aids - numbers for children

 Why is it so important to write numbers legibly